Kaldei/KDN/source/content/clouds/AWS Cheat Sheet SAA-003.md

 ### SQS

 * SQS and SNS messages are limited to 256KB.
+* SQS can retain messages from 1 minute to 14 days.
 * The type of queue (Standard or FIFO) must be chosen when the queue is created.

 # Application Integration